sirjuddington/SLADE/docs/mkdocs/md/Examples/ChangeTextures.md

+<article-head>Example: Change Textures</article-head>

-This example script changes all wall textures in a map to `AASHITTY` and all floor/ceiling textures to `SLIME09`
+This example script changes all wall textures in a map to `AASHITTY` and all floor/ceiling textures to `SLIME09`.

 ```lua
 -- Set textures to use